 Chiefs aim to run AFC West win streak to 13 in Oakland

-KANSAS CITY, Mo.
-(AP) — The Kansas City Chiefs have played nearly a season's worth of games against the AFC West without a loss, dominating one of the toughest divisions in football with ruthless efficiency.
+KANSAS CITY, Missouri (AP) — The Kansas City Chiefs have played nearly a season’s worth of games against the AFC West without a loss, dominating one of the toughest divisions in the NFL with ruthless efficiency.

-They've figured out a way to solve their nemesis, the Broncos.
-They've found a solution to their hated rival, the Raiders.
-They've certainly had their way with the also-rans, the Chargers.
+They’ve figured out a way to solve their nemesis, the Denver Broncos.
+They’ve found a solution to their hated rival, the Oakland Raiders.
+They’ve certainly had their way with the also-rans, the Los Angeles Chargers.

 Good luck trying to explain how they’ve done it.

-"I wish I could tell you," Smith said, when asked about the string of 12 straight division wins, which the Chiefs hope to push to 13 when they visit Oakland on Thursday night.
+“I wish I could tell you,” quarterback Alex Smith said, when asked about the string of 12 straight division wins, which the Chiefs hope to push to 13 when they visit Oakland on Thursday.

 Well, not so small against the Raiders.